 Rockefeller Center

-As you walk down 5th Avenue 51st Street, look out for famous shops, like Tiffany's and Saks Fifth Avenue.
+As you walk down Fifth Avenue, look out for famous stores, like Tiffany's and Saks Fifth Avenue.

-You may also want to look into visiting the Top of the Rock, one of the five observation decks in NYC.
+While at Rockefeller Center you might want to look into going to the Top of the Rock, one of NYC's five observation decks.

 New York Public Library

-On the corner of 42nd Street and 5th Avenue is the main branch of the New York Public Library built in 1913.
+On the corner of W. 42nd Street and 5th Avenue is the main research branch of the New York Public Library built in 1913.

-Walk inside to see the grand Beaux-Arts lobby and the cavernous Reading Room, where a scene from the 1984 film Ghostbusters was filmed.
+Head up to the cavernous Reading Room, where a scene from the 1984 film Ghostbusters was filmed!

 From the library, walk back to 42nd Street and turn right onto 42nd Street.
 Walk two long blocks to Park Avenue.